Yeatrix/HUL315_Autumn2025/readme.md

-# HUL 315: Course Assignments & Solutions
+# HUL 315: course assignments & solutions

-heyy folks! welcome to my personal repository for **HUL 315**.
-This space is dedicated to organizing and documenting my work throughout the course, including assignments, solutions, and exam materials.
+heyy folks! welcome to my personal repository for **HUL 315**. this space is dedicated to organizing and documenting my work throughout the course, including assignments, solutions, and exam materials.
 \<i like to write in lower case\>

-### Overview
+### overview

 this repository serves as a personal archive of my journey through **HUL 315**. the primary goal is to maintain a structured collection of all coursework for review and reference.

-### Directory Structure
+### directory structure
-The repository is organized as follows:
+the repository is organized as follows:
 ```
     ├── Assignment - 1/
     │   ├── data/